United-Codes/cloudofficeprint-javascript/README.md

 `npm install apexofficeprint`

 # Usage
-1. Create a template (docx, xlsx, pptx, HTML, md, txt, csv)
+1. Create a template (docx, xlsx, pptx, HTML, md, txt, csv), for the possible tags, click [here](http://www.apexofficeprint.com/docs/#templates).
 2. Create the input data with this Java-/TypeScript SDK
 3. Send template and data to an AOP server and save the response to a file with this Java-/TypeScript SDK